 These companies promise free or cheap websites yet manage to have millions of dollars for advertising and promotion.
 So if it’s free, where does that money come from?

-The truth is, discount sites are packed full of upsells and cross-sells, and advertisements, and combined with systematic implementation, outsourced labor, DIY site builders, AI, and a few magic tricks, all of that earns them a pretty penny.
+Discount sites are packed full of upsells, cross-sells, and advertisements.
+Combined with systematic implementation, outsourced labor, DIY site builders, AI, and a few magic tricks, they earn a pretty penny.

-So what seemed cheap upfront, is actually expensive since it costs you more than initially presented, and it isn’t going to perform like a real professional website, so it costs in conversions and sales.
+So what seemed cheap upfront is actually expensive since it costs you more than initially presented, and it isn’t going to perform like a real professional website, so it costs conversions and sales.